IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_instance.html.markdown

 - `shared_processor_pool_id` - (String)  The ID of the shared processor pool for the instance.
 - `status` - (String) The status of the instance.
 - `storage_pool` - (String) The storage Pool where server is deployed.
-- `storage_pool_affinity` - (Bool) Indicates if all volumes attached to the server must reside in the same storage pool.
+- `storage_pool_affinity` - (Boolean) Indicates if all volumes attached to the server must reside in the same storage pool.
 - `storage_type` - (String) The storage type where server is deployed.
 - `virtual_cores_assigned` - (Integer) The virtual cores that are assigned to the instance.
-- `volumes` - (List of strings) The list of volume IDs that are attached to the instance.
+- `volumes` - (List) List of volume IDs that are attached to the instance.